NvChad/nvchad.github.io/docs/config/Lsp stuff.md

 ### Advanced config

-- The following config shows how lsp-installer + custom user keybinds (for codeactions) is done in the lspconfig. (custom/plugins/lspconfig) , if this is done then the above config within lsp-installer's use{} section shouldn't be done so only :
+- The following config shows how lsp-installer + custom user keybinds (for codeactions) is done in the lspconfig. (custom/plugins/lspconfig).
-- (NOTE : This is just an example , make sure you use it as a reference lul)
+- NOTE : This is just an example , make sure you use it as a reference.

 ```lua
  use {